TodePond/TodePondDotCom/wikiblogardenite/one/year/readme.md

 ## Pasta gang

 I run a heavy [Quality control](https://www.todepond.com/wikiblogarden/repetition/quality/control/) system.
-The vast majority of my posts get rejected, and thrown in the bin.
+The vast majority of my posts get rejected / thrown in the bin.

-However, I have recently started to share my binned posts, as long as they have the disclaimer that they are binned, such as [Pasta gang](https://www.todepond.com/sky/tode-pasta/binned-version/).
-You can read the beginning of the eventual unbinned version in [I learned a programming language by accident].
-But it's funny.
-I actually prefer some things from the binned version in the end.
+However, I have recently started to share my binned posts, as long as they have the disclaimer that they are binned, such as [Pasta gang (binned)](https://www.todepond.com/sky/tode-pasta/binned-version/).
+You can read the beginning of the eventual unbinned version in [I learned a programming language by accident](https://www.todepond.com/wikiblogarden/learn/pastagang/accident/arroost/).

+But it's funny: After all that, I actually prefer some things from the binned version.

 Either way, you get to see both / to see my process.

 ## It's weird when people recognise me

-Another binned post is [It's weird when people recognise me](https://www.todepond.com/wikiblogarden/social-media/para/meeting/).
+Another binned post is [It's weird when people recognise me (binned)](https://www.todepond.com/wikiblogarden/social-media/para/meeting/).

 Despite being binned, it is still true.